sizovs/sizovs.github.io/_posts/2019-03-17-the-best-books-all-software-developers-must-read.md

     }
 </style>

 Books are your best mentor.
-If you read one good programming book every month, roughly ten pages a day, you’ll soon have a firm grasp on the industry and distinguish yourself from nearly everyone around you.
+If you read one good programming book every month, roughly ten pages a day, you’ll soon have a firm grasp on the industry and distinguish yourself from nearly every developer around you.

 There are thousands of books, but not all of them are equally good.
 Below is my list of the best programming books of all time.
-I will keep this list in sync with new releases.
+I will keep this list in sync with new releases. **The list was updated in {{ 'now' | date: "%Y" }}.**

 ---